 - Using coconut milk gives the chia pudding a lot of flavor!
 Many chia pudding recipes use almond milk as the base, but I am partial to coconut milk.
 The end result is a delicious and creamy pudding.

 - Endless variations of toppings!
 In this recipe, I use strawberries, blueberries, blackberries, and toasted coconut flakes.
-Utilize a combination of your favorite fruits, nuts, or granola.
+Utilize a combination of your favorite fruits, nuts, or maple granola recipe.
 Try banana, chocolate, and a drizzle of almond butter.

 - Quick and easy to meal prep!
 Make a big batch of this recipe and portion it into 8 oz mason jars.
-Finish with your favorite toppings and enjoy a yummy snack.
+Finish with your favorite toppings and like our air fryer apples.